 Mutuals have particular reinsurance needs due to their ownership structure and constraints in accessing additional capital.
 With the emergence of new mutuals, a reinsurer that understands these needs and is appropriately focussed is vital.
 To deliver this, Picnic Labs has established a Lloyd’s syndicate specifically to support mutuals.

-The Council of Lloyd’s has today granted in principle approval for the launch of Picnic Syndicate 2460 (Picnic), a Syndicate in a box (SIAB) which will commence underwriting from late 2021.
+The Council of Lloyd’s has today granted in principle approval for the launch of Picnic Syndicate 2460 (Picnic), a Syndicate in a box (SIAB) which will commence underwriting from 2022.
 Picnic has selected Asta, the leading third-party managing agent at Lloyd’s, to act as Picnic’s independent Lloyd’s managing agent partner, providing Picnic with full third party management services.

 Picnic Syndicate is the brainchild of Australia’s Picnic Labs with support from Willis Re Australia.
 Picnic Labs is capitalising on the market trend towards For-Community, For-Purpose & Back-to-local enterprise.
 The Picnic Labs mutual ecosystem is scalable and replicable across many different communities that already exist and the demand is proving strong in a hardening insurance market.
 The first such mutual launched is Our Ark Mutual and a strong pipeline of hungry communities are seeking to establish their own mutual in 2021 using Picnic’s turn-key mutual ecosystem.